thegreatape/thegreata.pe-source/_posts/2016-05-28-fitness-resources-megapost.markdown

 Some books for building a conceptual framework to understand what fitness is all about and how to define and progress towards your individual goals:

-- __[The Art & Science of Lifting](http://strengtheory.com/art-and-science/)__ by Greg Nuckols and Omar Isof — Two relatively short ebooks that are probably the best introduction to the principals of successful strength training.
+- __[The Art & Science of Lifting](http://www.strongerbyscience.com/art-and-science/)__ by Greg Nuckols and Omar Isof — Two relatively short ebooks that are probably the best introduction to the principals of successful strength training.
 As the titles suggest, they cover both practical techniques as well as the backing scientific research.
-For further reading, [Greg's Strengtheory blog](http://strengtheory.com) is a goldmine of good information.
+For further reading, [Greg's Stronger By Science](http://www.strongerbyscience.com) is a goldmine of good information.

 - __[Fit](http://www.amazon.com/Fit-Lon-Kilgore/dp/0615497063)__ by Kilgore, Hartman, Laseck — Another good deep guide to the practice and science of fitness.
 Where _Art & Science_ covers mostly getting strong, _Fit_ goes into conditioning, mobility, and a bit of anatomy as well.